 They do little to improve your SEO

-Brochure sites are also terrible for SEO because they don’t usually include a plan to add and optimize new content, which means they miss out on opportunities to optimize for trending keywords that potential customers would use to search for solutions to their challenges.
+Brochure sites are also terrible for SEO because they usually don’t include a plan to add and integrate new content, which means you miss out on opportunities to optimize for trending keywords that potential customers would use to search for solutions to their challenges.

 They don’t leave the visitor wanting more

-Your prospects and/or customers will have little reason to return to your brochure site, (which is crucial for nurturing them into loyal customers over time) since these sites are essentially static and can’t function as a hub for new valuable information.
+Your prospects and/or customers will have little reason to return to your brochure site — which is crucial for nurturing them into loyal customers over time — because these sites are essentially static and can’t function as a hub for new valuable information.

-They don’t offer opportunity for you to follow up with your leads
+They don’t offer an opportunity to follow up with your leads

 While brochure websites focus on you, interactive and engaging landing pages focus on your customer and greet them wherever they are on their buying journey.
-In today’s competitive market, if you want to convert web visitors into customers, you must focus on solving the problems your potential customers are facing.
+If you want to convert web visitors into customers, you must focus on solving the problems your potential customers are facing.
 Creating an interactive experience with a landing page is the perfect way to do this.

 When customers land on your page, you don’t want to leave them guessing about what to do next.
-Instead, make the most of your opportunity and invite them to take action.
-The most important factor that makes a landing page different from a traditional website is that it focuses on a single, powerful call to action.
-Whereas a website offers dozens of navigational options and includes general information on your company, a landing page is built to motivate readers to take a precise step that shows they’re open to further interaction with your brand.
+Make the most of your opportunity, and invite them to take action.
+The most important factor making a landing page different from a traditional website is that it focuses on a single, powerful call to action.
+While a website offers dozens of navigational options and includes general information on your company, a landing page motivates readers to take the next step toward further interaction with your brand.
 When this happens, you’ve generated a lead.

 Marketing is expensive.
 Landing pages that capture leads are a smart strategy to generate a return on your investment.
 When your focus is on lead generation, you have a reliable, concrete way to measure the outcome of your efforts in advertisements and other channels for driving traffic.

-Instead of losing customers who aren’t ready to buy, you can either direct them to your website or ask them to share their contact info so you can follow up and send them more free content.
-As a bonus, since each of your landing pages is focused on one specific problem and solution, you can use retargeting ads to continue showing related content and offers to people who visit your page but don’t opt in.
+Instead of losing customers who aren’t ready to buy, you can either direct them to your website or collect contact information so you can follow up and send free content.
+As a bonus, because each of your landing pages is focused on one specific problem and solution, you can use retargeting ads to continue showing related content and offers to people who visit your page but don’t opt in.

-Any of the three strategies below are great ways to get started with turning your web presence from a static brochure site into a dynamic, engaging lead generation machine.
+Any of the three strategies below are great ways to begin transforming your web presence from a static brochure site into a dynamic and engaging lead generation machine.

 Think about how you can meet potential customers along their buying journey.
 What are their current needs?
 What might be valuable to them given their pain points (which you are ready to help them solve)?
 How can you provide the most value to your audience?
 By nurturing and educating your potential customers, you build trust and empower them to make a decision they can feel great about.